ahl27/machineRy/README.md

 - Random Forest: works for classification with numerical inputs, working on regression and categorical features
 - Fast Label Propagation: Works for `igraph` graphs.
 Consensus clustering across weight differentials also working.
+- Out of memory clustering: Halfway complete, can load data from a .tsv into a format ready for clustering, working on the actual clustering algorithm.

 # Current Stats: